From Gut Feeling to Data-Driven Hiring: How to Make Smarter Sales Hiring Decisions

 Hiring based on intuition often leads to:

-• Falling for well-rehearsed interview performances that don’t translate into real sales results.
-The only time you see this person is in the interview.
-You’ll never get another glimpse.
+- Falling for well-rehearsed interview performances that don’t translate into real sales results.
+You only see this person in the interview.
+You do not see how they actually sell.

 Yes, those three reps this leader hired might have been great, but without a structured, data-driven process, how many equally strong (or better) candidates were overlooked?